 These bad boys are often the romantic interests of well-behaved, soft-spoken females.

-There’s a reason these plot devices are considered to be cliche at times, and that’s because many are thought to be overused by writers and readers alike.
+There’s a reason these plot devices are considered to be cliche at times.
+Many are thought to be overused by writers and readers alike.

 I believe tropes are used for these reasons:

-- Writers are inspired by work that they read and love, sometimes unknowingly.
+1. Writers are inspired by work that they read and love, sometimes unknowingly.
 If you read, coming across tropes is inevitable.
-These plot devices are often the first things that come to mind when brain storming, since we’ve seen them so many times.
+These plot devices are often the first things that come to mind when brain storming, since we’ve seen them done so many times.

-- Writers thoroughly enjoy the tropes they use.
-Writing is subjective, and there are certainly people out there who adore a good love triangle or reluctant hero.
+2. Writers thoroughly enjoy the tropes they use.
+There are certainly people out there who adore a good love triangle or reluctant hero.
 Some writers plan entire stories around a certain trope, fully aware that it’s a trope when doing so.

 There are a few things you can ask yourself when considering the use of a certain story trope: